overdrive80/vs_comparevideos/README.md

   vs.VideoNode (object)

-  Return VideoNode.set_output()

-  Therefore, there is no need to add a call to clip.set_output() after calling the function

 # Custom messages handler.

 They are not needed because the core of vapoursynth reports errors at runtime.
 I leave it as documentation